Vice President Kamala Harris’ campaign said Saturday that she has accepted an invitation from CNN to debate former President Donald Trump next month.

 “We look forward to receiving a response from both campaigns so the American public can hear more from these candidates as they make their final decision,” CNN said in a statement.

-But it’s unclear if Trump will, indeed, accept the invitation.
+It was initially unclear if Trump would, indeed, accept the invitation.
 After the ABC debate, which Trump roundly criticized when moderators David Muir and Linsey Davis fact-checked some of his answers — while letting other falsehoods slip by — the Republican nominee declared that “THERE WILL BE NO THIRD DEBATE!”

 The network said Saturday afternoon that Trump has yet to respond to its invitation.